 Even though there is no knowing who can get altitude sickness, there are ways to lower the chances of getting altitude sickness that everyone can follow.
 After all, prevention is better than cure.
 Here are a few tips on how to avoid getting altitude sickness.

 - The most important thing for you to do on your trek is to stay hydrated.
-You should drink at least 2-3 liters of water while trekking.
+You should drink at least 2-3 litres of water while trekking.
 Hydration is the best way to reduce the chances of altitude sickness.

 - You should walk on your own pace.
 Do not try to walk faster than your body can handle.
 Your body needs time to adjust to the change.